 At Neontri, we help fintech companies build secure, future-ready infrastructures designed to withstand today’s threats and adapt to tomorrow’s challenges.
 Our team brings hands-on experience in implementing security frameworks that not only address technical hurdles but also meet strict industry compliance standards, without compromising performance or user experience.

 We don’t bolt security on as an afterthought—it’s built into every line of code from day one.
-Our software development lifecycle includes comprehensive threat modeling, regular security audits, and dynamic application security testing at every stage.
+Our software development service includes comprehensive threat modeling, regular security audits, and dynamic application security testing at every stage.

 Final thoughts